zachlatta/hackclub/workshops/dodge/README.md

 - Did you find it hard to restart the game because you had to switch from clicking to frantically mashing arrow keys to dodging the first enemy?
 Might it be better instead to use a key to restart the game?
 Or, might it be better to randomize the initial position to better your chances of survival?
 (Hint, we've already used the relevant functions in this workshop!)

 Infinite possibilities await you! [p5.js documentation](http://p5js.org/reference/) is a great resource, and can help you fulfill all of your wildest ambitions for this game!

+## Attributions

+- Lanea Zimmerman for the [Dirt Platformer Tiles](http://opengameart.org/content/dirt-platformer-tiles) tileset, which is used in the background image
+- The [Make Pixel Art](http://makepixelart.com) community for the [asteroid graphic](http://makepixelart.com/artists/anonymous/asteroid_33)